plan

 etc., will be determined by you and the quality level you select for these

-element in your home. the contractor should give you an "allowance"
+element in your home. the contractor should give you an

 in his estimate for these elements that have a large range of cost.

-this "allowance" is an amount of monies to cover the cost of the particular
+this "allowance" is an amount of monies to cover the

 elements, materials or fixtures. with this money allowance you will select